ORNL/cpp-proposals-pub/submdspan/submdspan.md

 #### Conclusion

 All in all this evaluation let us to believe that there are no significant benefits in prefering CPOs or `tag_invoke` over pure ADL for `submdspan_mapping`.
-However, considering the expected rareness of someone implemting the customization point, this is not something we consider a large issue.
+However, considering the expected rareness of someone implementing the customization point, this is not something we consider a large issue.
-If the committee disagrees with our evaluation we are happy to utilize `tag_invoke` instead - which we believe is preferable over a CPO approach.
+If the committee disagrees with our evaluation we are happy to use `tag_invoke` instead - which we believe is preferable over a CPO approach.